xpack/web-jekyll/pages/xbb/prerequisites.md

 The procedure was tested on:

 - Ubuntu 16.04 LTS, running as a virtual machine in Parallels Desktop on macOS 10.12.
-- Ubuntu 17.10, running as a virtual machine in VirtualBox on macOS 10.13.
+- Ubuntu 17.10, running as a virtual machine in VirtualBox on macOS 10.13
-- Ubuntu 18.04 Server, running on an Intel NUC NUC8i7BEH with 32GB of RAM.
+- Ubuntu 18.04 Server, running on an Intel NUC NUC8i7BEH with 32GB of RAM
+- Debian 10 (buster), running on an Intel NUC NUC8i7BEH with 32GB of RAM
+- Debian 9 (stretch), running on a ROCK Pi with 4GB of RAM
+- Raspberry Pi OS 64-bit, running on a Raspberry Pi 4 with 4GB of RAM

 The build scripts do most of the actual work in the Docker container, and, apart from Docker, the host machine has no other special requirements.